 Vermont’s bats are in trouble and we need your help finding and counting colonies of bats living in buildings.

-Female little brown and big brown bats congregate in groups in spring through summer to give birth and rear their young.
-These insect-eating bat species are a vital part of our state’s ecosystem yet we know little about them.
+Female little brown and big brown bats congregate in groups in the spring through summer to give birth and rear their young.
 Your help monitoring summer bat activity around the state will let us make informed decisions about the welfare and long-term conservation of these important mammals.

 We make it easy.
 We supply a detailed instruction sheet and all the necessary forms to fill out.
 So if you are interested, download the instructions and forms and get ready to start your counts.